A black and white image of a basket ball hoop by artist Mark Anthony Brown Jr

 In this work, I draw from both African and Indigenous traditions, as well as the unique struggles of Black and Indigenous people in the face of systemic obstacles.
 The sculptures— “low-bearing fruit,” “Dreamcatchers,” and “Bricolage Hoops”—are constructed from salvaged and reclaimed materials relevant to the sport of basketball, such as rims, pallets, reclaimed wood, basketballs, and steel chains.
 These materials evoke both the sentiment of the ambitious pursuit of the dream and the barriers that undermine its realization.

-Photo of artist Mark Brown
+Black and white image of artist Mark Anthony Brown Jr.

-Artist Mark Brown, photo by Jaylan Rhea
+Artist Mark Anthony Brown Jr., photo credit Jaylan Rhea

 Mark Anthony Brown Jr. (b.
 1991) is a journeyman.
 He currently lives and works between Cincinnati, Ohio, Durham, North Carolina and Atlanta, Georgia.
 Mark has received a Bachelor of Science Technology from Bowling Green State University and a Master of Fine Art in Studio Art from the University of North Carolina at Chapel Hill where he was a fellow in Museum Practice at The Ackland Art Museum.